Need for Speed

-Need for Speed (NFS) is a racing game franchise published by Electronic Arts and currently developed by Criterion Games, the developers of Burnout.
-The series generally centers around illegal street racing and tasks players to complete various types of races while evading the local law enforcement in police pursuits.
-The series is one of EA's oldest franchises not published under their EA Sports brand.
-The series released its first title, The Need for Speed, in 1994.
-The most recent game, Need for Speed Unbound, was released on December 2, 2022.
-Additionally, a free-to-play mobile installment released in 2015, Need for Speed: No Limits, was actively developed by Firemonkeys Studios, the developers of Real Racing 3.
+Need for Speed (NFS) is a racing game franchise published by Electronic Arts and currently developed by Criterion Games (the developers of the Burnout series).
+Most entries in the series are generally arcade racing games centered around illegal street racing, and tasks players to complete various types of races, while evading the local law enforcement in police pursuits.
+Some entries also do not follow the basic setup of most titles and are instead simulation racers, focus on legal circuit races, feature kart racing game elements, or feature illegal street racing but not feature police pursuits.
+Need for Speed is one of EA's oldest franchises not published under their EA Sports brand.

+The series' first title, The Need for Speed, was released in 1994.
+The latest installment, Need for Speed Unbound, was released on December 2, 2022.
+Additionally, a free-to-play mobile installment released in 2015, Need for Speed: No Limits, is actively developed by Firemonkeys Studios (the developers of Real Racing 3).

-The series has been overseen and had games developed by multiple notable teams over the years including EA Canada, EA Black Box, Slightly Mad Studios, and Ghost Games.
-The franchise has been critically well-received and is one of the most successful video game franchises of all time, selling over 150 million copies of games.
-Due to its strong sales, the franchise has expanded into other forms of media including a film adaptation and licensed Hot Wheels toys.
+The series titles have been overseen and developed by multiple notable teams over the years, including EA Canada, EA Black Box, Slightly Mad Studios, and Ghost Games.
+Several Need for Speed games have been well-received critically, and the franchise has been one of the most successful of all time, selling over 150 million copies as of October 2013.
+The franchise has expanded into other forms of media, including a film adaptation and licensed Hot Wheels toys.